degensprotocol/degens-contract/docs/protocol.md

     * After the first participant has finalized the match, subsequent claims can be done with `claimFinalized` to reduce calldata costs.
 * In case the graders do not create signed finalization messages for some reason, participants can wait until **recoveryTime**, at which point the contract can be finalized at **cancelPrice**.
 To do this, anybody can submit the **detailsHash**, **recoveryTime**, **cancelPrice**, **graderQuorum**, **graderFee**, and **graders** addresses.
 Note that the **witness** and **matchId** fields are not passed in, since the contract computes this itself.

+Note: Because neither `eventId` not `matchId` embeds a contract address or a `chainId`, they can be used across multiple ethereum forks/testnets.
+This is not true for orders, however.

 ### Point Spreads